-Swab the rubber stopper of both the peptide vial and the BAC water vial with an alcohol pad.
+Swab the rubber stopper of both the compound vial and the BAC water vial with an alcohol pad.
 Let them air-dry for a few seconds.
 This prevents introducing contaminants when you pierce the stopper.

 Insert the syringe needle into the BAC water vial and draw out the desired volume.
 The amount you add determines the concentration of your solution.

-Concentration formula: If you add 1 mL of BAC water to a 5 mg peptide vial, each 0.1 mL (10 units on an insulin syringe) contains 0.5 mg (500 mcg).
+Concentration formula: 1 mL of BAC water added to a 5 mg vial means each 0.1 mL (10 IU on an insulin syringe) contains 0.5 mg (500 mcg).
 Adding 2 mL would make each 0.1 mL contain 0.25 mg (250 mcg).

-| Vial Size | BAC Water Added | Per 0.1 mL (10 IU) |
+| Vial size | BAC water added | Per 0.1 mL (10 IU) |

 |---|---|---|